PlexHaxx/Plex-Plugin-IPTV-JSON/README.md

 	https://support.plex.tv/hc/en-us/articles/201106098-How-do-I-find-the-Plug-Ins-folder-

 Step 2:
-	Copy the file "kmtvbeta.bundle" inside that folder.
+	Copy the file "JSON IPTV.bundle" inside that folder.

 Step 3:
-	Open the "kmtvbeta.bundle" folder and edit the file Contents/Code/__init__.py Change the value of the variable on the first line (APIURL) to the URL you want to be your JSON back-end
+	Open the "JSON IPTV.bundle" folder and edit the file Contents/Code/__init__.py Change the value of the variable on the first line (APIURL) to the URL you want to be your JSON back-end

 Step 4: